 MMP460 is centered around an ambitious semester-long group project.
-This page provides suggested guidelines, grading rubric and templates, but each professor may create their own.
+This page provides guidelines, grading rubric and templates.

 In groups of three, create a media campaign to support a social cause you care about.